fluid-project/infusion-docs/src/documents/DeprecatedIn3_0.md

 <div class="infusion-docs-note"><strong>Note:</strong> While the intention is to provide advance notice of future
 changes, the contents of this page may not be exhaustive.</div>

+## Core Framework

+### ResourceLoader

+The use of the `href` field in a `ResourceSpec` structure has been deprecated in this release and will be removed in Infusion 4.0.
+Use the `url` field instead.

+### Component options

+Modifying component options by direct assignment (e.g. with `that.options.key = value`) has been deprecated and will not be supported in Infusion 4.0.
+Component options will be immutable after component construction.

 ## Pager

 ### Files